critical reflections

 © Richard Serra.
 Photograph by Christian Mascaro.
 Courtesy Gagosian Gallery.

-I hold an unfortunate cognitive dissonance in that, on one hand I appreciate Serra's work as studies of space and form but on the other, I know that he is an extremely successful navigator and beneficiary of the contemporary gallery system.
+I appreciate Serra's work as studies of space and form but I know, also, that he is an extremely skilful navigator through, and beneficiary of, the contemporary gallery system.
 I love seeing Serra's work in galleries, but his public work in urban settings, such as in Broadgate, looks as corporate as the buildings around it.
-This is doubtless because of what Robert Hughes, in 'On Art and Money' (published in the New York Review of Books in 1984 and in Nothing If Not Critical: Selected Essays on Art and Artists in 1992) called the 'commodification of the art market':
+This is doubtless because of what Robert Hughes, in 'On Art and Money', called the 'commodification of the art market':

 I think that the whole relationship between art and money shifted so greatly after the Second World War — really, after 1960 — that our way of perceiving art in its social relations (what we expect from it, how we approach it, what we think it is good for, how we use it) has been deeply, if not always consciously, changed.
 What we are seeing, in the last years of the twentieth century, is a kind of environmental breakdown in the art world.
 It is caused, as breakdowns customarily are, by a combination of shrinking resources and exploding population.
 And the cultural pressures it has set up have altered our relationship to all art in a way that our fathers — or even our younger selves — could not have imagined or predicted.
 [1]